 Marcia Wade Talbert is a communications expert and award-winning journalist with experience probing a host of topics from business to sports to fashion to technology—for some of the top brands in publishing, including Prepared Foods, Black Enterprise, and JET Magazine.
 As a multimedia content producer her focus has been to educate niche consumer audiences and businesses about social media, digital integration, gadgets, apps and software.
-She serves as vice president of the TWP board.

 Diane Miller is a wife, mom and neighbor in Chicago’s diverse Logan Square neighborhood.
 She retired from the business world to follow her declared passion as a CCD Mama ~ a gal committed to live and love with God’s heart for justice and empowerment through Christian Community Development practices.
 God poked her heart for Chicago’s children in 1990, while working in a Logan Square kids club.
 She has been an active parent in her school communities, still mentors high school teens, and works for education justice in her city through various advocacy organizations.
-She serves as secretary of the TWP board.

 Seletia Catching is a senior staff accountant at a large healthcare company.
 She holds a bachelor’s degree in Accounting from Robert Morris University.
 A wife and mother of two teenage sons, Seletia has been highly engaged in her children’s public education since they were in preschool.
 She is the former chairperson of the Local School Council at a Chicago public school, and she recently ran for a position on the School Board of her suburban district.
-Seletia brings a strong belief in prayer, education advocacy and financial structure to the Advisory Board.
+Seletia brings a strong belief in prayer, education advocacy, and financial structure to the Advisory Board.

 Michael Jebb oversees the development and implementation of The Strategic Prayer Initiative (SPI) at Harvest Prayer Ministries.
 SPI is designed to help large numbers of American Christians to be more effective in prayer and spiritual warfare.
 Prior to joining Harvest Prayer Ministries in 2003, Mike spent 14 years in the business world, mostly as the director of human resources for a mid-sized smoked meats company.
-Mike is a graduate of The Moody Bible Institute in Chicago.
-He also holds degrees in finance and communications from the University of Illinois at Campaign-Urbana and an MBA from the Keller Graduate School of Management in Chicago.
+Mike is a graduate of the Moody Bible Institute in Chicago.
+He also holds degrees in finance and communications from the University of Illinois at Champaign-Urbana and an MBA from the Keller Graduate School of Management in Chicago.